vitor-ash/tic-tac-toe/README.md

 ---

 Finally, the second player (O) has to choose one remaining position, and this way the game keeps running.
-In case of someone wins or draws, a message like this will appear:
+In case of someone wins or draws, a message like this will appear: <br />
 ![final](assets/winmessage.png)

 ---